Argyll and Bute Visitor Levy - FAQs

 How would the proceeds of a visitor levy scheme be spent?

 The legislation requires that net proceeds of a visitor levy scheme must be spent on developing, supporting and sustaining facilities and services that are substantially for, or used by people visiting the scheme area for leisure or business purposes (or both).
 In other words, it must be spent to benefit the local visitor economy.
-The consultation process would help shape how the proceeds of the levy could be spent locally.
+If the draft scheme progresses to consultation, we will invite views on how people would like it spent locally.

 How would you report on how levy funds are invested?